codeignition/Sider/README.md

-Sedir
+Sider
 =====

-Web Ui for sedir
+Web Ui for sider